 The Doctor of Nursing Practice (DNP) with a Neonatal Nurse Practitioner major is a 75 credit hour curriculum designed to prepare experienced registered nurses for the advanced practice nursing role of Neonatal Nurse Practitioner (NNP).
 The curriculum emphasizes advanced nursing care of newborns and infants from birth through the first two years of life.
 The spectrum of health from promotion of wellness to management of acute and chronic illness in a variety of settings is incorporated into the program.

-The program of study conforms to educational guidelines from the State of Texas, the National Association of Neonatal Nurses (NANN), and the National Organization of Nurse Practitioner Faculties (NONPF).
+The online program of study conforms to educational guidelines from the State of Texas, the National Association of Neonatal Nurses (NANN), and the National Organization of Nurse Practitioner Faculties (NONPF).
 Graduates of the program will be eligible to sit for national Neonatal Nurse Practitioner certification examination offered by the National Certification Corporation for the Obstetric, Gynecologic and Neonatal Nursing Specialties (NCC).
 The curriculum provides didactic (theory) and clinical components organized within the framework set forth by the American Association of Colleges of Nursing's The Essentials of Master's Education for Advanced Practice Nursing 2004.
 The program coordinator is Cheryl Riley, DNP, RN, NNP-BC.

 There are two program study options: